drupalcommerce/commerce-docs/v2/contributing/developing.md

 ## Creating a pull request

 Start by creating a branch for your work. <br>
-The branch name should contain a brief summary of the ticket and its issue id, e.g **2276369-fix-product-form-notice**:
+The branch name should contain a brief summary of the issue and its id, e.g **2276369-fix-product-form-notice**:

     cd web/modules/contrib/commerce
     git checkout -b 2276369-fix-product-form-notice